 For unit linked policies, liability is equal to the policy account values.
 The account value is the number of units times the bid price.

 Insurance contract liabilities

-Insurance contract liabilities include the outstanding claims provision, incurred but not reported reserves and the provision for unearned premium.
-Insurance contract liabilities are recognised when contracts are entered into and premiums are charged.
+provision, incurred but not reported reserves and the provision for when contracts are entered into and premiums are charged.